Key Takeaways

 ADHD can be a difficult condition to manage, but it can also give you some uniquely positive traits.
 Getting treatment can help you manage the hard parts of life with ADHD so that you can let your superpowers shine.

 When you’re ready, explore Rula’s therapist-matching program to find someone who specializes in treating ADHD and takes your insurance.
-From there, you can schedule an appointment for as early as this week and meet with your provider via a convenient virtual appointment.
+From there, you can schedule an appointment for as soon as tomorrow and meet with your provider via a convenient virtual appointment.

 More From Rula